rss logo

 root@debian:~# groupadd nfs

-• Add nobody user to the nfs group:
+• Add user nobody to group nfs:

 root@debian:~# usermod -a -G nfs nobody

-• Create folder which will be shared:
+• Create the folder to be shared:

 root@debian:~# mkdir /nfs

-• Set permissions:
+• Define permissions:

 root@debian:~# chmod 770 /nfs && chgrp nfs /nfs

-• Edit /etc/hosts and add these entries:
+• Edit the /etc/hosts file and add these entries:

 192.168.1.100 nfs.std.local nfs 192.168.1.10 arch.std.local arch 192.168.1.11 debian.std.local debian